 There are also exciting opportunities for international experiences, and an Internship option in final year.
 See our Service Learning site for more details.

 Early childhood teachers work in schools, preschools and childcare centres.
 Teaching is a portable qualification and teachers are in demand throughout Australia and overseas.

 Many JCU graduates have taken the opportunity to travel and teach in Europe, Asia and North America.

 Innovative Learning Spaces – Now Open

-The next generation of teachers now have a new space to prepare themselves for the classrooms of the future with the opening of the Education Central building on James Cook University’s Townsville campus.
+The next generation of teachers now has a new space to prepare themselves for the classrooms of the future with the opening of the Education Central building on James Cook University’s Townsville campus.

 The new facilities allow School of Education staff and students to explore, research and demonstrate the nexus between technology, space and the next generation transformative pedagogies.

 This website is intended as general guide.
 Prospective students should contact the university to confirm admission requirements and the availability of courses.
 James Cook University reserves the right to alter any course or admission requirement without prior notice.